Stevenlutton/Amazon_Research_Analysis/README.md

 ![alt text](https://github.com/Stevenlutton/Amazon_Research_Analysis/blob/master/Images/60%2BChart.png) ![alt text](https://github.com/Stevenlutton/Amazon_Research_Analysis/blob/master/Images/60%2BChart_Legend.png)

 Again, I filtered to see what would be included within the top 30,000 for "Grocery & Gourmet Foods"  and found that only 7A and 17A remained.
-7A is in the subcategory "Whole Grain Bars" and 17A is in the subcategory "Snack Food Gifts" and their price per item being $0.61 and $0.50, respectively.
+7A is in the subcategory "Whole Grain Bars" and 17A is in the subcategory "Snack Food Gifts" with their price per item being $0.61 and $0.50, respectively.
 In the final pictures you can see where price per item comes into play.

 ![alt text](https://github.com/Stevenlutton/Amazon_Research_Analysis/blob/master/Images/60%2BTop30k.png) ![alt text](https://github.com/Stevenlutton/Amazon_Research_Analysis/blob/master/Images/First_chart_legend.png)